openziti/ziti-tunnel-sdk-c/docker/README.md

 Run `ziti-edge-tunnel`, the C-SDK tunneler for Linux. `ziti-edge-tunnel` captures network traffic that is destined for Ziti services and proxies the packet payloads to the associated Ziti service.
-See the [README](README.md) for more details.
+See the [README](README.md) and [the doc](https://openziti.github.io/ziti/clients/linux.html) for more details.

-This image requires access to a Ziti enrollment token (JWT), and a persistent volume mounted at "/ziti-edge-tunnel" to save the configuration file that is created when the one-time enrollment token is consumed.
+This container image requires access to a Ziti enrollment token (JWT), and a persistent volume mounted at "/ziti-edge-tunnel" to save the configuration file that is created when the one-time enrollment token is consumed.

 ## Variables

-- `NF_REG_NAME`: The name of the identity that ziti-tunnel will assume.
+- `NF_REG_NAME`: Required: This is the basename of the identity config JSON file that ziti-edge-tunnel will use.
+- `NF_REG_TOKEN`: Optional if `${NF_REG_NAME}.jwt` is provided: This is the JWT as a string
+- `NF_REG_WAIT`: Optional: max seconds to wait for the JWT or JSON file to appear

 ## Volumes

-- `/ziti-edge-tunnel`: Configuration files that result from enrollment will be stored here.
-This volume should be persistent unless you don't mind losing the key for your enrollment token.
+- `/ziti-edge-tunnel`: The permanent identity configuration JSON file that results from enrollment will be stored here.
+This volume should be persistent.

 ## Files

-The enrollment token (jwt) must be mounted into the ziti-edge-tunnel container as a volume.
+The enrollment token (JWT) is typically mounted into the ziti-edge-tunnel container as a volume.
 The token must be in a file named `${NF_REG_NAME}.jwt` that must be in one of the following directories: